Credo-Protocol/Credo-Protocol/docs/IMPLEMENTATION.md

 ### For Users
 1. Visit [dApp URL]
 2. Connect your Moca ID wallet
-3. Switch to Moca Chain testnet
+3. Switch to Moca Chain Devnet (Chain ID: 5151)
 4. Get test USDC from faucet
 5. Build your credit score
 6. Borrow with better terms!